Boris Nemtsov’s latest investigative report

-That is why, immediately after the decision of the International Olympics Committee in July 2007 in Guatemala, millions of Russian citizens—ourselves include— rejoiced at the decision.
+That is why, immediately after the decision of the International Olympics Committee in July 2007 in Guatemala, millions of Russian citizens—ourselves included— rejoiced at the decision.
 However, the joy was short-lived.
 It turned out that the main competitions, both the opening and closing ceremonies of the Games, would take place at the Imeret Lowlands, a sub-tropical swamp located on the shore of the Black Sea in the basin of the Mzymta River— the warmest place not only in Sochi, but in Russia.
-The authorities explained this as due to the fact that there was little space for the stadiums and main Olympic Village in the mountains.
+The authorities explained that this is due to the fact that there was little space for the stadiums and main Olympic Village in the mountains.

 As it has become known now, the Olympics budget for Russia beat all the world records and now consists of more than $50 billion.

 The Winter Olympics in Sochi is Putin’s personal project.
-He believed (and likely still believes to this day) that the Olympic Games will be his triumph, and that the participation of athletes from all over the world will be a recognition of his indisputable leadership, both in Russia and the world.
+He believed (and likely still believes to this day) that the Olympic Games will be his triumph, and that the participation of athletes from all over the world will be a recognition of his indisputable leadership, both in Russia and in the world.

 Subsequent events have demonstrated that the preparation for the Olympics has become a disgrace rather than a triumph.
 It has become increasingly clear that the Sochi Olympics are an unprecedented thieves’ caper in which representatives of Putin’s government are mixed up along with the oligarchs close to the government.
 This caper is not even comparable to Nikita Khrushchev’s reckless scheme to plant corn in the Russian Arctic, or the Communist plans to turn the course of the northern rivers.

-Essentially, the Olympics have exposed in concentrated form the main flaws of the system: abuse, corruption, petty tyranny, cronyism, non-professionalism, and irresponsibility.
+Essentially, the Olympics have exposed, in concentrated form, the main flaws of the system: abuse, corruption, petty tyranny, cronyism, non-professionalism, and irresponsibility.

 This is what we will address in this report.